ROCm/rocm-install-on-linux/src/offline-installer/README.md

 The installer package may also be run with the following options:

 * prompt    : enables user prompts during installion process.
 * dryrun    : simulates the installation process without installing associated packages.
+* uninstall : uninstalls rocm if a previous version is installed.

 ### Log Files